 The Audit Committee shall make regular reports to the Board.
-The Audit Committee shall review and reassess the adequacy of this Charter annually and recommend any proposed changes to the Board for approval.
+The Audit Committee and the Nominating and Governance Committee shall review and reassess the adequacy of this Charter annually and recommend any proposed changes to the Board for approval.
 The Audit Committee shall annually review its own performance.

 In performing its functions, the Audit Committee shall undertake those tasks and responsibilities that, in its judgment, would contribute most effectively to and implement the purposes of the Audit Committee.
 In addition to the general tasks and responsibilities noted above, the following are the specific functions of the Audit Committee: